ShenZhouHong/hookups-party/README.md

             ├── chat.js
             └── index.js
 ```
-All files inside `resources/sources/css` are combined to form one minified css
-file (`index.min.css`) and a corresponding map file (`index.min.css.map`).
-The
-same process is repeated for the javascript files.

-Now, all source files are stored under `resources/sources`, and are not publicly
-accessible.
-These are read by `grunt`, combined with other relevant files, and
-then minified.

 This process is extremely aggressive at optimizing javascript and CSS for file
 size, in order to speed up content delivery.
 Unused attributes and functions are